-Indicative Schedule: Tuesday and Thursday 18.00 - 22.00 and a number of Saturdays 09.00 - 18.00.
-There will also be up to five hours of self-directed e-learning content.
-These will not appear on your timetable.
+Indicative Schedule: Monday and Wednesday 18.00-22.00 and a number of Saturdays 09.00-18.00.
+There will also be up to five hours self-directed learning through the college e-learning system weekly.
+These will not show on your timetable.
 Career Bridge classes will be delivered one day per week in Semester 2 from 17.00 to 18.00.
 Day to be confirmed.

 While every effort is made to schedule exams for part-time students in the evenings or Saturdays this is not always possible and all students, Part-time and Full-time, are expected to sit end of semester examinations during the day and evening Monday to Saturday.

 *All start dates and schedules are indicative and can be subject to change unless otherwise stated*

 National College of Ireland